Musicians, ladies and gentlemen, this is the official website of Ronald Shannon Jackson.

 Decoding Society T-shirt and CD offer

 T-shirt cost: $25.00 plus $7 shipping and handling.
 For an additional $15, receive an autographed copy of the CD "Mandance", for a total of $47 (in the U.S.) or $57 (outside the U.S.).
-You can place your order with us by email at firstname.lastname@example.org.
+For information about the availability of the T-shirt, contact firstname.lastname@example.org.